Leogiciel/py-stick-path/README.md

 ### main.py ###

-This file can be runned.
+This file can be run.
 It executes unit tests on given functional requirements.

 ## TODO ##